alkresin/hrb4fann/README.md

 ### Preface

+Harbour is a modern programming language, primarily used to create database/business programs.
+It is a modernized, open sourced and cross-platform version of the older and largely DOS-only Clipper system, which in turn developed from the dBase database market of the 1980s and 90s.
+See more info at http://www.kresin.ru/en/harbour.html

 Fast Artificial Neural Network Library is a free open source neural network library, which implements multilayer artificial neural networks in C with support for both fully connected and sparsely connected networks.
 FANN official site is http://leenissen.dk/